mochi-hpc-experiments/margo-tutorial-exercises/README.md

 * You will need to create two `hg_bulk_t` to expose these buffers.

-* After having transferred the names, they will be in the server's contiguous buffers.
+* After having transferred the names, they will be in the server's buffer, which, contrary to the client's memory, is contiguous.
 You can rely on the null-terminators to know where one name ends and the next starts.

 ## Exercise 2: a proper phonebook Mochi component